 - using our expertise to make and advocate for changes to our democracy,

 - aiming to improve fairness, transparency and efficiency

 The Commission was set up in 2000 and reports to the UK and Scottish Parliaments.

 - This release forms part of the Commission’s regular monthly investigations update, an important part of its commitment to deliver transparency in political finance in the UK.
 Information of this nature is published routinely on the third Tuesday of each month.
-Full monthly investigations update, including details on all of the Commission’s recently concluded investigations.
+Details for previous months sanctions can be found on our website.

 - Penalties imposed by the Commission go into the Consolidated Fund.
 This is managed by HM Treasury and not the Electoral Commission.